daz4126/Nanny-State/README.md

 }
 ```

-The View in NANNY STATE is a method of the state (*everything* is part of the state!).
-It is a pure functions that always accept the state as the only parameter.
-This means it has access to all the properties of the state as well as the `state.HTML` template function that is provided by µhtml.
-This is a tag function that accepts a template literal as an argument.
-The template literal contains the HTML code that we want to display in our app.
+The `View` in NANNY STATE is a method of the state (*everything* is part of the state!).
+It is a pure functions that always accept the state as its only parameter.
+This means it has access to all the properties of the state, including the `state.HTML` function that is provided by µhtml.
+This is a template tag function that returns the HTML code that we want to display in our app.

 Last of all, we need to call the `Nanny` function with `State` provided as an argument: